 Spencer Compton became Prime Minister in 1742.
 He expected King George II to visit, and he built a beautiful bedroom with a picture of Venus and Adonis on the ceiling for him.
 Unfortunately, Spencer Compton died soon afterwards – quite possibly from the stress of being Prime Minister – and the King never came to stay in the bedroom.

 Just because King George II never came to stay, doesn't mean that that is the end of royalty at Compton place.
 Many members of the Royal Family have stayed in the building too.
 King George III was a frequent visitor in the summer of 1780.
 King George V lived here for six weeks in 1935.
-The current Queen of England, HM Queen Elizabeth II visited the house as a child in 1936 and spent two weeks here with her sister Princess Margaret in 1946.
+The late Queen of England, HM Queen Elizabeth II visited the house as a child in 1936 and spent two weeks here with her sister Princess Margaret in 1946.

 In 1892, 18-year-old German princess, Alexandra of Hesse, came to stay.
 She had a habit of scratching her name on windows using her diamond ring.
 You can still see her name on the window today.

 Two years later, Alexandra went to Russia, where she married Tsar Nicholas II.
 Alexandra scratched her name on several windows in St Petersburg and Moscow too, but her life ended badly.
 In 1917, a revolution broke out, and the Imperial family was imprisoned until December 1918.
 The Bolsheviks executed Nicholas, Alexandra and their children.

 The Dukes of Devonshire